The Sit Down – Paul Taylor and Friends of Europe on Complexities of the Black Sea

 Alina Frolova’s comments were more in the form of a rebuttal, stating that Russia is the one who is acting provocatively.
 She claims that, in addition to their continued occupation of the country, they have taken subversive actions to undermine the legitimacy of the government, and the readiness of the military.
 She insists that NATO, and other allies, cannot allow large states, such as Russia, and China, dictate the futures smaller nations.
 In her closing remarks, she said that “Russia has nothing but aggression to offer the world.”

-Igor Yurgens’ statement has been at the heart of many Kremlin statements for a long time.
+Igor Yurgens’ statement has been at the heart of many statements for a long time.
 According to the Russians, NATO and the West do not take them seriously or give due consideration to their concerns.
 He also reiterated that NATO should exclude Ukraine and Georgia and remove all heavy military equipment from western border region.

 Viola von Cramon, a long-time advocate of Georgian integration into Europe, remained steadfast in the West’s view that Russia is the primary aggressor.
 Putin is attempting to reunite former USSR states.
 Therefore, dialogue and deterrence are more important than ever.
 She also stated that Putin had been unfairly interfering with Georgian affairs.
 This included the recent cancellation the Anaklia Deep Sea Port Project.
 This project was a huge step towards furthering economic and political ties between Georgia and Europe.
 She said that the possibility of removing Russia’s membership from the Society for Worldwide Interbank Financial Telecommunication (SWIFT) had been considered, but no decision was made at the time this article was written.

 In both statements, they reiterated the positions that the US and NATO have taken in recent weeks.
-They say that both Georgia and Ukraine have the right to join NATO or not, just like Finland and .
+They say that both Georgia and Ukraine have the right to join NATO or not, just like and Sweden.
 In addition to the final declaration that NATO supports the right of other countries to seek self-determination, they called for more avenues of communication and civil and for mutual briefings about military exercises.

 Jens Stoltenberg concluded by saying that “a political solution was still possible”, but also stated “tensions were increasing”.
 More high-level meeting are scheduled in the next few days to elaborate on these statements.
 Russia has only reaffirmed its position regarding NATO’s actions.
 It is unlikely that NATO will budge on these demands, despite threats to “gravest of repercussions”, if the Kremlin does not respond satisfactorily.
-Only “cooler heads”, as more NATO and Russian military forces filter into the greater Eastern Europe and Western Russia area, can bring this region back from the brink.
+Only “cooler heads”, as more NATO and forces filter into the greater Eastern Europe and Western Russia area, can bring this region back from the brink.

 Read More @ georgiatoday.ge